-- Positive quantitative RT-PCR of WT1 compared with a negative control.
+- Positive quantitative reverse transcription polymerase chain reaction (RT-PCR) of WT1 compared with a negative control.

-Prior SCT: Prior HLA-matched (5-6/6 antigen or 8-10/10 allele) related or unrelated allogeneic SCT required.
-Must be at least 42 days post-transplant, have had recovery of transplant-associated toxicity to less than grade 2, and have post-transplant donor engraftment as defined by donor chimerism greater than 50 percent (peripheral blood), neutrophil recovery to an ANC greater than 500/microl independent of myeloid growth factors, and platelet recovery to greater than 20,000/microL independent of transfusion.
+Prior stem cell transplantation (SCT): Prior HLA-matched (5-6/6 antigen or 8-10/10 allele) related or unrelated allogeneic SCT required.
+Must be at least 42 days post-transplant, have had recovery of transplant-associated toxicity to less than grade 2, and have post-transplant donor engraftment as defined by donor chimerism greater than 50 percent (peripheral blood), neutrophil recovery to an absolute neutrophil count (ANC) greater than 500/microl independent of myeloid growth factors, and platelet recovery to greater than 20,000/microL independent of transfusion.

 Disease status: Post-transplant residual or relapsed disease.
-Minimal residual disease (MRD) by PCR or flow cytometry is acceptable in accordance with standard disease-specific diagnostic criteria.
+Minimal residual disease (MRD) by polymerase chain reaction (PCR) or flow cytometry is acceptable in accordance with standard disease-specific diagnostic criteria.

 Availability of previous allogeneic donor to donate cells again.